yochaigal/cairn/cairn-srd.md

 **Wealth & Treasure**
 The most common coin is the gold piece (gp), which is equal to 10 silver pieces (sp) and 100 copper pieces (cp).

-Treasure is highly valuable, usually bulky,and rarely useful beyond its value.It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.
+Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
+It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.

 Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.